WhimsicalDragon/TwitchSMSNotifs/README.md

 ## Author

 WhimsicalDragon1337 [Twitter](https://twitter.com/Whimsical1337)
-You could've watched me code this live at on [Twitch](https://www.twitch.tv/whimsicaldragon1337) ~~if my internet had been working when I was coding this~~
+You could've watched me code this live on [Twitch](https://www.twitch.tv/whimsicaldragon1337) ~~if my internet had been working when I was coding this~~

 ---
 ## Usage